 Yes, all existing Windows XP updates and fixes will still be available via Windows Update and WSUS.

 Will Internet Explorer 8 still be supported on Windows XP?

 As a component of Windows, Internet Explorer follows the support lifecycle of the Windows operating system on which it is installed on.
 More information is available at Microsoft Support.

 Which machines will receive the Windows XP End of Support notification?

 The notification will be sent to users of Windows XP Home and Windows XP Professional who have elected to receive updates via Windows Update.
-Users in organizations using Windows Server Update Services (WSUS), System Center Configuration Manager, or Windows Intune will not receive the Windows XP end of support notification.
+Users in organizations using Windows Server Update Services (WSUS), System Center Configuration Manager, or Microsoft Intune will not receive the Windows XP end of support notification.